samanthaming/not-fancy-voice-animate/README.md

 # Not Fancy

 A simple, not fancy at all, voice command.
-Animate the Totoro with your voice!
+Animate the Totoro image with your voice!

 **Features include:**
 - Make the image respond to the corresponding voice command.